lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 with low latency connections typically expect NTP time synchronization to keep them accurate within parts of a second;
-higher latency environments or where an NTP analogue is not available may have to be more liberal in their tolerance.
+higher latency environments or where an NTP analogue is not available may have to be more liberal in their tolerance
+(e.g. allow one day difference).

 See the security considerations in {{sec-cons}} for additional details on replay and man-in-the-middle attacks.

 # Transport Profile {#transport}

+HTTP-based OCSP requests can use either the GET or the POST method to submit their requests.
 The OCSP responder MUST support requests and responses over HTTP.
 When sending requests that are less than or equal to 255 bytes in total (after encoding) including the scheme and delimiters (http://),